 It is to be expected that the assessment as to which secrecy measures taken are appropriate under the circumstances will require an objective consideration, which takes into account all circumstances of the individual case and that no excessive requirements will be made.

-With respect to the criteria to be used to establish the state of secrecy it is prevailing opinion in the legal literature to implement a three-part distinction between top secret (highest protection level), important (medium protection level) and sensitive (low protection level) information.
+Concerning the criteria to be used to establish the state of secrecy, it is the prevailing opinion in the legal literature to implement a three-part distinction between top secret (highest protection level), important (medium protection level) and sensitive (low protection level) information.
 However, there are no specific criteria yet.

 4. How is the commercial value of a trade secret established?